richtea/gulp-reinstall/README.md

 ## Primary objective

 Used for installing NPM packages as part of a Gulp build.
-This package is inspired by (and parts are based on) [gulp-install](https://github.com/slushjs/gulp-install).
-The original plugin appears no longer maintained, and needed to be updated to remove some warnings from `npm audit`.
+This plugin is inspired by (and parts are based on) [gulp-install](https://github.com/slushjs/gulp-install).
+The original plugin appears to be no longer maintained, and needed to be updated to remove some `npm audit` warnings.
 This rewrite also reduces the number of package dependencies to avoid similar problems in future.

 ## Installation